skumawat2025/tubevideofetcher/README.md

 1. Open a terminal in the `tubefetch` folder of the project.
 2. Run `pip install -r requirements.txt` to install all the required dependencies.
 3. Run `python manage.py makemigrations` to create the database migrations.
-4. Run `python manage.py` migrate to apply the migrations and create the database.
+4. Run `python manage.py migrate` to apply the migrations and create the database.
 5. Run `python manage.py runserver` to start the development server.

-## Installing the Frontend

-To install the React frontend of the TubeFetcher, follow these steps:
-1. Open a terminal in the `frontend` folder of the project.
-2. Run `npm install` to install all the required dependencies.
-3. Once the installation is complete, run `npm start` to start the development server.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Installing the Frontend